 WHAT WE DO

-Piraeus Bank aims to differentiate itself with the provision of superior standards of customer service, adopting modern technological solutions.
-In this context, an electronic branch, known as "e-branch", was set up and operates since 2016.
+Piraeus Bank aiming to differentiate itself with the provision of superior standards of customer service, adopts the most modern international innovations and technological solutions.
+In this context, an automated electronic branch, known as "e-branch", was set up and operates since 2016.
 This is a completely new concept for the Greek market.
-Piraeus Bank currently has 5 e-branches in which transactions are carried out with speed, convenience and security.
+Piraeus Bank currently has 6 e-branches in which transactions are carried out with speed, convenience and security.